-At age ten, Daniel Barenboim gave his international debut performance as a solo pianist in Vienna and Rome; Paris (1955), London (1956), and New York (1957) then followed, where he played with Leopold Stokowski.
-Since then, he has regularly toured Europe and the United States, but also South America, Australia, and the Far East.
+At age 10, Daniel Barenboim had his debuts as a solo pianist in Vienna and Rome; this was followed by debuts in Paris (1955), London (1956), and in New York (1957) where he played with Leopold Stokowski.
+Since then, he has undertaken regular tours in Europe, the U.S., South America, Australia, and the Far East.

-Ever since his conducting debut in 1967 in London with the Philharmonia Orchestra, Daniel Barenboim has been in great demand with leading orchestras around the world.
-Between 1975 and 1989, he was chief conductor of the Orchestre de Paris, where he often performed contemporary works by composers such as Lutosławski, Berio, Boulez, Henze, Dutilleux, Takemitsu and others.
+Since his 1967 conducting debut with the Philharmonia Orchestra in London, Daniel Barenboim has been in demand as a conductor at leading orchestras around the world, including the Vienna and the Berlin Philharmonics, ensembles with whom he has worked for decades now.
+Between 1975 and 1989, he was chief conductor of the Orchestre de Paris, where he premiered numerous contemporary works.

 His debut at the opera podium was held at Edinburgh Festival in 1973, where he conducted Mozart’s Don Giovanni.
 In 1981, he conducted for the first time in Bayreuth, and continued to conduct there ever summer until 1999, with performances of “Tristan und Isolde”, the “Ring” cycle, “Parsifal”, and “Die Meistersinger von Nürnberg”.

 From 1991 to June 2006, Daniel Barenboim served as chief conductor of the Chicago Symphony Orchestra.
 In 2006, the musicians of the orchestra voted him honorary conductor for life.
 With this top-notch ensemble he completed a series of important recordings, including works by Brahms, Bruckner, Tchaikovsky, Strauss, and Schönberg.